arwas11/Weather-Time-Machine/README.md

 [Postman Documentation](https://documenter.getpostman.com/view/30497146/2sA2rGvesJ)

+## Usage

+The API endpoints covered in the previous section execute the following role-based features:

+- As a Visitor

+  - Read all comments
+  - Register & log in
+  - Submit a feedback (to be added)

+- As a User

+  - Log in
+  - Post/Edit/Delete associated comment
+  - Like and remove a like from a comment
+  - Delete account (to be added)
+  - Add searched data to a saved list (to be added)
+  - Remove from saved list (to be added)
+  - Search data in saved list (to be added)

+- As a Admin
+  - Log in
+  - Get all user's data
+  - Post/Edit/Delete users' comments
+  - Like and remove a like from users' comment (to be add)
+  - Delete any entity (to be added)

 ## API Testing

 The API endpoints were tested with Postman.

-Mock tests will be added in the feature.
+Unit tests will be added in the feature.

 ## Contributing